ccz181078/Coq-BB5/readme.md

 See [Nathan-Fenner/bb-simple-n-gram-cps (github.com)](https://github.com/Nathan-Fenner/bb-simple-n-gram-cps) for more details.

-We can save more information on the tape, for example, use a queue of fixed size or a LRU cache to save the update history of each position on the tape.
+We can record more information on the tape, for example, use a queue of fixed size or a LRU cache to save the update history of each position on the tape.
 This is implemented by increasing the size of the charset $\Sigma$ without affect to the TM's haltness.
 The NGramCPS decider is improved a lot by this way.

-`NGramCPS_decider_impl1` use a fixed size queue for update history.
+`NGramCPS_decider_impl1` use a fixed size queue for update history (i.e. record the last k updates where k is a constant).

-`NGramCPS_decider_impl2` doesn't use update history.
+`NGramCPS_decider_impl2` doesn't use update history (and it's faster).

-`NGramCPS_LRU_decider` use an LRU cache for update history.
+`NGramCPS_LRU_decider` use an LRU cache (i.e. maintain a list of $St\times Σ$ , and for each update $(s,i)$ (current (state,input)) , remove it from the list and push it to the front of the list) for update history.

+We use `PositiveMap.tree` (and sometimes together with a list) as the data structure of a finite set/map. `PositiveMap.tree` needs `positive` (bit-string) keys, so some functions named `..._enc` are used to encode elements of other type as bit-string.

 ## RepWL_ES_decider